 Fire (me-kha-BEY ESH) 102

 Electricity – 220 volts AC, 50 cycles.
-An adaptor is necessary (usually 3 pronged)
+An adapter is necessary (usually 3 pronged)

 Health – No immunizations are required for travel to Israel.
 Health facilities are widely available across the country, with many hospitals being global leaders!
 Doctors are also widely available and a high proportion speak English.
 The biggest health risk in visiting Israel, like any other country with a hot climate, is the sun, so make sure you take precautions to protect yourself.